THOMASELOVE/431-classes-2023/projA/portfolio_status.md

 ### Stages of Review (TAs work on Forms 2-6, Dr. Love does the rest.)

 - **Step 0**: We have received a **complete** Project A submission on Canvas (all four necessary files) *and* your HTML file is formatted properly, *and* if you have a partner, that partner has completed the one-page note.
 (1/2 means I have the note, but not the project, or vice versa.)
+Partner who is *not submitting* the main materials is indicated in italics.
 - **Self**: We have received a Self-Evaluation form from the investigator (1/2 means I have it from one of the two investigators in a team) and no critical responses are blank.
 - **Form 1**: We have completed Form 1 (Initial Checks) of our evaluation, so that Forms 2-7 can now be completed.
 Forms 2-7 may be completed in any order.
 - **Form 2**: Rds/qmd/video checks, **Form 3**: HTML checks, **Form 4**: Analysis 1 review, **Form 5**: Analysis 2 review, **Form 6**: Analysis 3 review